maliii3/bitexen-chart/README.md

 <strong>Disclaimer:</strong>
 </h3>

-This project does not have any relation with bitexen.com.
+This project is not associated with bitexen.com.
 It is just made for learning purposes.
 Graph can be wrong and might misguide you.
 Do not take it as a investment advice.

 <h3>
 Commercial Use: